Leica SL2 vs Nikon P950

-The SL2 writes its imaging data to SDHC or XQD cards, while the P950 uses SDXC cards.
+Concerning the storage of imaging data, both the SL2 and the P950 write their files to SDXC cards.
 The SL2 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the P950 only has one slot.
 The SL2 supports UHS-II cards (on both slots), while the P950 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica SL2 and Nikon Coolpix P950 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.